miramor/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/README.md

 In the additional exercise we did a Bias-Variance Tradeoff analysis on terrain data from Norway.
 We looked at the trade of for three linear regression models (OLS, Ridge, Lasso), a feed forward neural network, and a decision tree.

-The code used is found in "terrain.py" and "functions.py", whereas the first contains the code with computation and plotting, and functions contains some functions used.
+The code used is found in `terrain.py` and `functions.py`, whereas the first contains the code with computation and plotting, and functions contains some functions used.
 The data was obtained from https://earthexplorer.usgs.gov/, and it contains altitude of terrain.
-"SRTM_data_Norway_1.tif" is the file containing the data.
+`SRTM_data_Norway_1.tif` is the file containing the data.
 We looked at a small 50x50 area to reduce computation time.

 **How to use**:
 Two uncommon modules were used in this code.
-The "mlxtend" module for calculating variance, bias and loss, and "tqmd" for displaying progressbar in terminal during bootstrap.
+The `mlxtend` module for calculating variance, bias and loss, and `tqmd` for displaying progressbar in terminal during bootstrap.

-Running the file "terrain.py" will plot the surface the models are fitting.
+Running the file `terrain.py` will plot the surface the models are fitting.
-Unncomment the different functions "BVT_\*\*\*" to see various bias-variance tradeoffs.
+Unncomment the different functions `BVT_...` to see various bias-variance tradeoffs.